opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 # Exercise 1 - P4 and P4Runtime basics

 This exercise provides a hands-on introduction to the P4 language and the P4Runtime API.
-Yu will be asked to:
+You will be asked to:

 1. Read and understand the implementation of a simple P4 program
 2. Compile it for the BMv2 software switch and understand the output (the P4Info